Current immigration laws are very harsh, especially for those who have a criminal record.

 The first problem created by these categories is that some of these broad categories are not straightforward and often require detailed analysis by an experienced immigration law professional to determine whether a person has violated any immigration laws.

-A second problem is that certain key words and phrases, such as “moral turpitude,” though generally referring to crimes involving dishonesty, immorality, or violence, are not defined in the immigration laws.
-As a result, the question of which criminal convictions involve an act of moral turpitude have been determined by court decisions and are very fact-specific.
+A second problem is that certain keywords and phrases, such as “moral turpitude,” though generally referring to crimes involving dishonesty, immorality, or violence, are not defined in the immigration laws.
+As a result, the question of which criminal convictions involve an act of moral turpitude has been determined by court decisions and is very fact-specific.
 Analysis of these crimes is additionally complex because United States immigration law generally requires that crimes involving “moral turpitude” have been committed within five years of coming to the US and involve a potential sentence of at least one year (INA § 237(a)(2)(A)(i)).